Can You Get Waxed on Your Period? Yes, Queen.

 Can You Get a Brazilian Wax on Your Period?

-Yes, you can get a Brazilian wax while on your period.
-Many people keep their appointments without issue.
-Just remember to wear a tampon or menstrual cup.
-You might feel a little more sensitive during your cycle, but at Ted D Bare our famous 7-minute Brazilian wax is over before you’ve even had time to worry about it.
+Yes, you can absolutely get a Brazilian Wax while on your period as lots of people keep their appointments without a hiccup.
+Just pop in a tampon or menstrual cup and you’re good to go.
+You might feel a little more sensitive, but at Ted D Bare our 7-minute Brazilian wax is so fast you won’t have time to second-guess—let alone stress about it.

 Can You Get a Bikini Wax on Your Period?

-Yes, you can.
-You might feel a bit more tender during your cycle, but with the right prep and aftercare, it’s totally safe and effective.
-Your waxer will guide you through positioning so you stay comfortable the whole way through.
+Yes, you can absolutely get a bikini wax on your period.
+You might feel a little more tender, but with smart prep and aftercare, it’s completely safe and effective.
+Your waxer will walk you through positioning so you stay comfortable, covered, and stress-free the whole way through.

 Should I Cancel My Wax Appointment If I Have My Period?